 There is a problem with the passage from Irving's book that describes the early history of the Dalmoak lands: James V reigned from 1513-42.
-Hence, either the charter to John Palmer was granted by an earlier monarch, or the figure 1509 is incorrect (it turns out to be the latter).
+Hence, either the charter to John Palmer was granted by an earlier monarch, or the figure 1509 is incorrect (the latter turns out to be the case).
 Others have relied on that passage for the early history of the area, as shown by the fact that it can be found, quoted verbatim, in several places.
 For that reason, it is worth explaining my reasons for correcting it as I did.

 To determine where the error lay, I tracked down the original charters.
 Their text is given below, not simply to justify the correction, but also because their text would prove useful to anyone who wished to learn more about the early history of the Dalmoak lands.

 (1) The charter granting Dalmoak to John Palmer is numbered 1314 in the third volume of "The Register of the Great Seal of Scotland" (generally abbreviated to RMS, from the Latin version of its title), and is dated 18th October, 1533:

 REX ad feodifirmam dimisit JOHANNI PALMAR burgensi de Dunbertane, – terras de Dalmook, in baronia de Cardros, vic.
 Dunbertane, extenden. in firma ad 4 libras 13 sol.
 4 den. :– TENEND. dicto Joh. et heredibus ejus masc., quibus deficientibus, seniori heredum fem. absque divisione : REDDEND. annuatim 5 lib. ; ac duplicando dict. firmam ad introitum heredum ; necnon edificando mansionem cum politiis".